agdaily/github-reader/README.md

 - This project is powered by [React](https://reactjs.org/).
 - Markdown rendering is handled by [React Markdown](https://github.com/remarkjs/react-markdown).
 - Syntax highlighting is provided by [react-syntax-highlighter](https://github.com/conorhastings/react-syntax-highlighter).

-## Disclaimer

-Github Reader is an independent, non-profit project not affiliated with or endorsed by GitHub, Inc. Project's goal is to enhance the reading experience by providing a cleaner way to view GitHub Markdown content.
-No data is stored or hosted by the app; all data is fetched directly from GitHub at user's request.